University of Canberra Vice-Chancellor's International Poetry Prize

 The Administrators' decision in respect of all matters to do with the competition will be final and no correspondence will be entered into.

 All decisions concerning the Prize are final.
 No editorial comments will be provided.
 No correspondence will be entered into about the submission or selection processes, or any other aspect of the Prize, or its administration, except for correspondence initiated by Prize Administrators.

 Copyright in the poem(s) remains with the authors.

-By submitting an entry, the winner, runner-up and all longlisted entrants grant a worldwide, non-exclusive, non-commercial licence, in perpetuity to the Prize Administrators to (i) permit it to publish the entry in the University of Canberra's Vice-Chancellor's International Poetry Prize Anthology, in print and on the University’s website; and (ii) permit it to record and broadcast the public readings of any published entries, or excerpts of entries, online and in any other media, for a period of two years from the date that the poem was submitted to the Prize, without fee, for the purpose of promoting the University of Canberra and the Prize.
+By submitting an entry, the winner, runner-up and all longlisted entrants grant a worldwide, non-exclusive, non-commercial licence, in perpetuity to the Prize Administrators to (i) permit it to publish the entry in the 2018 University of Canberra's Vice-Chancellor's International Poetry Prize Anthology, in print and on the University’s website; and (ii) permit it to record and broadcast the public readings of any published entries, online and in any other media, for a period of two years from the date that the poem was submitted to the Prize, without fee, for the purpose of promoting the University of Canberra and the Prize.